Henry Schein: History

 Henry Schein announced the acquisition of demedis GmbH and Euro Dental Holding GmbH in June 2004.
 In November 2009, it was announced that Henry Schein Inc. and Butler Animal Health Supply would be launching joint venture Butler Schein Animal Health, the largest veterinary sales and distribution company in the United States.
 Butler Schein Animal Health was rebranded as Henry Schein Animal Health in 2013.
 Between 1989 and 2016, Henry Schein purchased approximately 200 companies.
 The company's chief executive officer, Stanley Bergman, was announced as Chief Executive Magazine's CEO of the Year in May 2017.

 In 2018, the FTC accused Benco Dental, Patterson Companies, and Henry Schein of violating antitrust laws.
 In October 2019, the FTC’s Chief Administrative Law Judge dismissed the claims against Henry Schein while finding that Benco and Patterson violated U.S. antitrust laws.

 In February 2019, Henry Schein spun off the company's animal health business and merged it with Vets First Choice to form a new company.
 The new company is established as Covetrus.

 Henry Schein Inc. was one of the six main defendants in lawsuits with state and local governments of the opioid epidemic in the United States.
 The company was dismissed as a defendant in October 2019 in the bellwether Summit County, Ohio litigation.

-In May 2022, Henry Schein announced a donation of $200,000 in health care products to the Howard University of Dentistry and Meharry Medical College of Dentistry in order to Support their efforts to provide free oral health to the underserved through their student outreach programs.

 In July 2022, Henry Schein acquired Condor Dental, a dental distribution company.

+In April 2023, Henry Schein acquired Biotech Dental, a provider of dental implants, clear aligners, and digital dental software, based in Salon-de-Provence, France.

+In July 2023, Henry Schein acquired S.I.N Implant System, a major provider of dental implants in Brazil.

+On October 14 2023, Henry Schein reported a major hack into its core systems, which included investor information, and payroll data - amounting to 35 Terabytes of data being exfiltrated from the company.
+This resulted in its applications and e-commerce site being unavailable for several days.

+In July 2025, Henry Schein announced that Stanley Bergman would be stepping down as CEO at the end of 2025, however he will continue to serve as Chairman of the Board.